ziap/ziap.github.io/content/blog/new-website/index.md

    markup language that's better for writing.

-To solve those problems, I needed a templating engine to dynamically generate HTML and a Markdown compiler to convert Markdown files - which is much better for writing - to HTML files.
+To solve those problems, I needed a templating engine to dynamically generate HTML and a Markdown compiler to convert Markdown files --- which is much better for writing --- to HTML files.
 A tool that uses those technologies and generates HTML is called a static site generator (SSG).
 It's very tempting to write my own SSG, but I wanted to focus more on blogging, so for the time being, I'm just going to use something pre-built.
 It's not going to be exactly what I want.
 However, it's also going to save me from building and maintaining an SSG along with my website.

 ## Choosing an SSG

-There are lots of SSGs out there, but I wanted to use the single-binary ones, which means that the entire SSG is a single, self-contained executable.
+There are [lots of SSGs](https://jamstack.org/generators/) out there, but I wanted to use the single-binary ones, which means that the entire SSG is a single, self-contained executable.
 There are some benefits to this approach, the most obvious of which is that installing, removing, and upgrading the SSG is much easier.
 You don't need to install a language runtime, like Ruby for Jekyll or Node.js for Astro or Eleventy.
 You also don't need to manage dependencies, as the maintainers of the SSG have already done that and packaged everything into a neat little executable for you.
 The downside is that it will be much less flexible than using something on top of a language runtime, but if I want flexibility, I'll just roll my own SSG.

 This left me with two options that I know of: Hugo and Zola.
 Hugo is much more mature, has a bigger community, a more well-documented API, and tons of themes